Fixing SMTP Email Notification Errors in Jenkins

 println("SMTP settings updated successfully");

-2. Answer: SMTP stands for Simple Mail Transfer Protocol, used for sending emails across the Internet.
+2. The Simple Mail Transfer Protocol, or SMTP, is the method used to deliver emails over the Internet.